textileio/community/docs/threads/introduction.md

 ## Installation

-ThreadsDB can be used from many different languages and has libraries written in Javascript, Go, and Dart.
-Find documentatin on each of those Libraries below.
+ThreadsDB can be used from many different languages and has libraries written in Javascript and Go.
+Find documentation on each of those Libraries below.

 <div class="txtl-options">
   <a href="/hub/cli/tt" class="box">